The Candle in the Window

 This Hub is based upon stories I heard from my parents who grew up in Western New York State and from my great aunt and uncle who had had a summer cottage along Canandaigua since the 1930s.

-The story of the candle still burning in memory of a missing World War I soldier also appeared in occasional newspaper articles and books, including some of those by the respected local historian and journalist, Arch Merrill (1894-1974).
+The story of the candle still burning in memory of a missing World War I soldier also appeared in occasional newspaper articles and books, such as Land of the Senecas by the respected local historian and journalist, Arch Merrill (1894-1974).

 One thing that always intrigued me was the fact that the name of the soldier was never mentioned even in the published accounts of the story.
 It should have been easy to find the soldier's given that he grew up in an elegant mansion in a small city.
 He was obviously the son of one of the city's leading families yet in all of the accounts about the son for whom the candle still glows all we know about this nameless individual is that he was a soldier (or aviator in some cases) who went off to fight in World War I and never returned.